dskwrite/dotfiles/README.md

 ## App configurations

 -   [ ] Set nushell as default shell
+    - I need to resolve issues with starting a Ghostty session not finding the nushell configs
 -   [ ] Orion configuration
 -   [ ] [Karabiner-Elements](https://karabiner-elements.pqrs.org) configuration
 -   [ ] troubleshoot installing azure-cli with home-manager